sttteampunk/yasb-moon-phase-widget/README.md

 ### 3. Styling (`styles.css`)

-Add the following CSS styles to your YASB stylesheet to achieve the clean text-glow and tooltip formatting shown in `image_43ed03.png`:
+Add the following CSS styles to your YASB stylesheet to achieve the clean text-glow and tooltip formatting shown in preview image:

 ```css
 /* MOON WIDGET STYLING */